Akshat-shah05/Pulse/README.md

 - Leaderboard to see how you've been progressing compared to your friends for motivation!
 - Add friend functionality
 - Saves user data to a PostgreSQL database, powered by Prisma

+## Newly Added Features / Features in Progress
+- Completed the game room system where users match into a room to compete
+- Working on Adding real-time work out suggestions as you complete your exercises

 ## Technologies 💻🔐
 - Next.js / React